KanadeAlt/AmiaAlt-Stuff/content/post/kernel-snow-irony.md

  pm8953_l23    |      0.975V
 ```

-so i applied `xiaomi-ysl` PMIC voltage to `xiaomi-vince` also some other undervolt PMIC look at this :
+so i applied the `xiaomi-ysl` PMIC voltage to the `xiaomi-vince` and also some other undervolt PMICs see this :
 ```
  -------------------------------------------------------------------------------------
                          Vince-LPP LDO